Should you be looking at international schools in Hong Kong, or are local schools accessible?

 - The culture at a school is important – will your kid make friends, feel nurtured, come home happy?
 This is often an element that is overlooked.
 Each school will have a different culture.

-Ruth Benny’s top tip: You may be given the option to buy a debenture; these are generally not necessary, so don’t worry about it.
+Top tip from expert Ruth Benny of Top Schools Asia: You may be given the option to buy a debenture; these are generally not necessary, so don’t worry about it.

-Why is learning Mandarin important at Hong Kong schools?
+Why is learning Mandarin important at Hong Kong international schools?

-Many consider this to be the future language of business and technology, with tech giants like Alibaba, Tencent, and Huawei becoming ever more prominent globally.
+Many consider Mandarin to be the future language of business and technology, with tech giants like Alibaba, Tencent, and Huawei becoming ever more prominent globally.

 Yes, you can get your kids extra classes in Mandarin, but finding a school that offers a strong Mandarin tuition can be significant.
 Consider the future you want for you and your family when looking at Mandarin learning for your kids.